panva/node-oidc-provider/docs/README.md

 ### jwks

-JSON Web Key Set used by the provider for signing and encryption.
+JSON Web Key Set used by the provider for signing and decryption.
 The object must be in [JWK Set format](https://tools.ietf.org/html/rfc7517#section-5).
 All provided keys must be private keys. **Note:** Be sure to follow best practices for distributing private keying material and secrets for your respective target deployment environment.

  Supported key types are:
  - RSA